 Aside.
 One thing is clear from this series, someone at Nikon didn’t get the message about video in DSLRs.
 We don’t have an aperture ring or E-type electronic aperture functions, nor do we have focusing well suited to video.
 Sad.

-Nikon’s page for the lens is here.
-The lens is made in China and retails for US$530.
+The lens comes with an HB-47 hood and soft carrying glove for US$219.
+Nikon's page for the lens is here.
+The lens is made in China.

 Source of the review sample: personal purchase.
 Results compared to one other sample lens available to me.